 The Group operates its own e-commerce business and sells delivery equipment and other merchandise on Dada Now.
-The Group also sells merchandise through unmanned retail shelves.
 Revenue is recognized on a gross basis as the Group is acting as a principal in these transactions, is responsible for fulfilling the promise to provide the specified merchandise and also has pricing discretion.
 The Group recognizes revenues net of discounts and return allowances when the goods are delivered to the customers.